Panic grips Shanghai airport after employees are sealed in for coronavirus testing

 The overnight testing drive appeared partly an effort by Shanghai officials to show they were doing their utmost to contain the outbreak, after cases continued to pop up at the airport cargo unit weeks after the first one.

 On Nov.
-8, a 51-year-old cargo worker at the airport — identified by authorities only by his surname, Wang — checked into a hospital with fever, fatigue and a stuffy nose, and tested positive the next day.
+8, a 51-year-old cargo worker at the airport — identified by authorities by only his surname, Wang — checked into a hospital with fever, fatigue and a stuffy nose, and he tested positive the next day.

 His co-worker, identified as Lan, returned to his home province of Anhui and tested positive there on Nov.
 10.

 Last Friday, a 39-year-old cargo screening handler, named Wu, tested positive, as did his wife and two co-workers.
-The seventh patient was the wife of Wu’s co-worker.
+The seventh patient was the wife of one of Wu’s co-workers.

 At a news conference Monday, local officials blamed the cluster on a cargo container shipped from North America, saying Wang and Lan had cleaned it together on Oct.
 30 before developing symptoms a week later.